-It can be difficult to know what to do in these situations when you don’t have the knowledge or skill set to design an website from scratch.
+It can be difficult to know what to do in these situations when you don’t have the knowledge or skill set to design a website from scratch.

-In this blog post, we will use our experience as a web design agency to inform you of the common mistakes people make when designing their own website and how you could correct them, so they don’t happen again!
+In this blog post, we will use our firsthand experience as a web designing agency to inform you of the common mistakes people make when designing their own website and how you could correct them, so they don’t happen again!

 Common Mistakes of Designing a Website

 A good design is imperative for any successful online business, but there are many ways that designers can get tripped up when designing a store if they’re not aware of what goes into it or what best practices are out there.
 Due to the latter, it might be tempting to copy a competitor’s website.
 However, there are a few reasons why you should refrain from copying your competitor’s webpage.

 Here are the common mistakes designers commit when designing a website:

 The first thing you need to do when designing a website is deciding on a platform.
 People often overlook this important step, and it can lead to many problems down the line.

 It is important to understand how these platforms differ in terms of features, ease of use, and cost before making any decisions.
 To avoid this, you need to know what your options are and how they will affect your final product.

 One of the first few steps to consider when designing your website is deciding on a logo.
 If you don’t have one, it can be difficult to decide on colors for the rest of your website or even where to start with building out your store.